 And then there’s her one special talent: She helps balance out his tendency to give things away.

 “Somebody will say, ‘We have a little bathroom; it’s 40 or 50 square feet,’” he says.
 “I’m apt to say, ‘Okay, we have extra product anyway.’
 But my wife tells me I need to charge for that because we’re doing work.”

 Quality is paramount

 Strawderman says his main goal with a project is to make sure it’s high-quality work that the client loves.
-It pains him when something becomes popular and the market becomes flooded with people who may have taken a two-day class and are using lesser-grade materials without understanding the necessary prep and the finer points of the process.
+It pains him when something becomes popular.
+The market becomes flooded with people who may have taken a two-day class.
+They are using lesser-grade materials without understanding the necessary prep and the finer points of the process.

 “People see the dollar signs instead of the finished work,” he says.
 “The craftsmanship starts to fall by the wayside.
 I believe I’m doing work that’s unique for my client.”

 Strawderman continues to take classes, and he doubts he will ever perfect his craft.